 Welcome to the first instalment of my new (and first!) series, called Being Vegan In!
+In this post, I’m going to be taking you through my experience of being vegan in Copenhagen.

 Since going vegan in 2018 I’ve been much more conscious when eating out, especially when visiting a foreign country.
 Veganism isn’t as big in some places as it is in the UK, so sometimes finding somewhere to eat can be a struggle.
 Copenhagen was the first foreign city I’ve visited as a vegan so I had to do a lot of research before my trip.
 I usually do all my research on Pinterest for vegan city guides.
 I only managed to find a select few specifically about vegan restaurants and areas for vegan food around the city.